Leptin Resistance: When Fullness Signals Stop Working

 Expert Tip:

-“When leptin signalling fails, hunger is not a choice.
-Restoring hormonal communication is key to sustainable appetite control.” – Dr Fiona Burnell
+“When leptin signalling fails, persistent hunger is not a choice or character flaw.
+It is a neuroendocrine dysfunction.
+Restoring hormonal communication is essential for sustainable appetite control and weight management.” – Dr Fiona Burnell

 Key Takeaways

-• NuYu Medical addresses appetite at a physiological level.
+• NuYu Medical addresses appetite dysregulation at the physiological level.

 References